ree17017/CIT261/reflection_journal.md

 1. Working with CSS Animation had a lot of fun making things move and change color.
 2. Found that if you have two things that are Animations with a hover the original will be triggered again.
 3. Group meeting went well.
 I think everyone is done or almost done.
 Should be fun seeing what everyone does for their final project

+## June 27, 2019

+1. Working on full CSS Animation, transitions, transforms.
+I think I did at least a basic or high level for the css on that assignment.
+Just takes a lot of time making the layout and writing what should happen.
+CSS is one of the easyest things.
+Super fun.
+2. Group meeting went really well.
+Almost everyone is done with their fluency reports and started on their final project.
+I will be turning in the last CSS project tonight.
+3. I have all the videos post for the group in the announcements.
+We are going to continue with our meetings to make sure everyone is well supported.
+I think this is smart to make sure nobody has any problems.
+We also get to showcase what we did that we if anyone wants to see.
+4. Writing the professionalism paper tonight.
+Get that turned in and have a good weekend.